 Each of our Title I Schoolwide Program (SWP) Schools and including schools identified as Comprehensive Support Improvement (CSI) Schools utilize Title I funds through their School Plans for Student Achievement (SPSA) to improve outcomes for students who may be students in an identified student group on the California Dashboard for each school.
-There are no Targeted Support Program schools in MDUSD.
-Through the use of funds in the SPSA student groups (Black/African American, Foster Youth, students experiencing homelessness, English learner, low socio-economic) are identified and targeted for additional supports.
+Through the use of funds in the SPSA student groups (foster youth, homeless, African American, English learner, low socio-economic) are identified and targeted for additional supports.
 Such additional supports range from the following strategies and activities across all identified SWP sites:

-- Rewards, materials, and supplies to increase attendance, - Additional staff hours for campus supervision, parent engagement, student wellness, literacy and math intervention. - Implementation of a Positive Behavior Intervention Support Program (PBIS), - Supplemental student supplies including student Agenda books to support the home/school connection and communication, - Targeted professional development in equitable strategies and practices for classified and certificated staff, - Student technology and software, - · Recess program intervention to increase student mindfulness and activity - Supplemental supplies for math, science, NGSS in the garden, art, and physical education activities, - Supplemental materials for literacy intervention and social emotional wellness and more.
+- Rewards, materials, and supplies to increase attendance, - Additional staff hours for campus supervision, parent engagement, student wellness, literacy and math intervention. - Implementation of a Positive Behavior Intervention Support Program (PBIS), - Supplemental student supplies including student Agenda books to support the home/school connection and communication. - Targeted professional development in equitable strategies and practices for classified and certificated staff, - Student technology and software, - Recess program intervention to increase student mindfulness, - Supplemental supplies for math and science activities, - Supplemental materials for literacy intervention and social emotional wellness and more.